Bottom Sheet

 Header

-Content, at its default state does not impact the header elevation or treatment until scrolled.
-Once scrolled, the header then takes on an elevation with the content scrolling underneath while the header remains fixed at the top of the screen.
+Content, at its default state does not impact the header divider or treatment until scrolled.
+Once scrolled, the header then takes on the divider with the content scrolling underneath while the header remains fixed at the top of the screen.

 - Full screen — default